 All service hours must be pre-approved by the student's teacher.
-While it is anticipated most of these hours would be related to the school, service hours may be done in benefit to other communities, as approved.
+While it is anticipated most of these hours would be related to the school, service hours may benefit their other communities too.

 Student Evaluation

 PARENTS as PRIMARY EDUCATORS